TechPriyamvad/namaste-react/react_notes_akshay.md

         - package-lock.json:
             - It is a file which stores actual version of dependencies used in our application
             - It also contains the information that which dependency require which other depenedency to work.
+            - It is used to ensure that multiple machines in which application is executing installed the same version of dependency as intended.
     - What are node modules
         - Database | collection of dependencies which is used in our application
         - It acts as a tree of dependencies.